pinkpong111/network-architecture-theory/README.md

 > **Noise elimination is asymptotic, not achievable.**
 > **The residual noise floor is determined by the lowest layer's trade-off cutoff point.**

+> **Operational note:** Noise is discarded by default, but data near the trade-off cutoff — where residual-vector probability is highest — may be retained in a cold buffer and sampled for re-evaluation only when performance degradation or cross-agent disagreement triggers review (see Section 4.4, Strategy 1 and 2).

 ### 2.3 Boundary Conditions